-In the EQI Standard Terms and Conditions you are considered to be at risk of failing to meet attendance requirements if:
+You are considered to be at risk of failing to meet attendance requirements if:

-- you are absent for five consecutive days or more; - your attendance falls to 90% of your course contact hours in any school term; or - if the school has concerns about your attendance record.
+- you are absent for three consecutive days or more and a temporary suspension of study has not been approved by us prior; - your attendance falls to 95% 90% of your course contact hours in a study period (semester) or - we have other concerns about your attendance record.

-Your International Student Coordinator will require you to meet with them about your attendance record and provide evidence explaining your absences (such as medical certificates) if they are concerned.
+Your International Student Coordinator will require you to meet with them about your attendance record and provide evidence explaining your absences (such as medical certificates), if requested.

-If your attendance falls to 85% of your course contact hours in any term, we will give you and your parents/legal custodians and your Department of Home Affairs approved guardian (DHA approved guardian) a written warning.
+If your attendance falls to 90% - 85% of your course contact hours in any semester, we will give you and your parents/legal custodians and your DHA approved guardian an Attendance risk notification letter.